Kura (storehouse): Stone kura

-There are two types of stone kura (ishigura (石倉)).
-The first has structural stone walls and a roof made up by piling up stone blocks; the second is a wooden structure around which stone is placed for fire protection.
+There are two types of stone kura ishigura (石倉).
+The first has structural stone walls and a roof constructed by stacking stone blocks; the second is a wooden structure around which stone is placed for fire protection.

-The former were primarily built in the Edo period and used for storing firearms and ammunition, such as the one in Osaka Castle which has walls 1.9m thick.
+The former were primarily built during the Edo period and used to store firearms and ammunition, such as the one at Osaka Castle, which has walls 1.9m thick.

-Remains of houses on the island of Dejima in Nagasaki that were built by Dutch traders in the Edo Period were built using the latter method, with wooden structure faced with stone.
+Remains of houses on the island of Dejima in Nagasaki built by Dutch traders in the Edo Period employed the latter method, with a wooden structure faced with stone.

 Kura in the vicinity of the Ōya quarry near Utsunomiya, Tochigi had roofs made from Ōya stone.
-This is an inexpensive tufa that is soft and easily carved but is also waterproof.
+This inexpensive tufa is soft and easily carved, yet waterproof.
 It was later used by Frank Lloyd Wright on the Imperial Hotel, Tokyo.
-Nikkō stone obtained from the same quarry as Ōya stone has a finer grain and was often used for ornamentation on the exterior of kura.
+Nikkō stone, obtained from the same quarry as Ōya stone, has a finer grain and was often used for ornamentation on the exterior of kura.